Revenue Architecture • AI Systems • Growth Operations

 Let's talk.

 Always happy to connect.
-Whether it's about a role, a partnership, or just comparing notes on what it takes to build the infrastructure high-growth companies run on.
+Whether it's about a role, a partnership, or just comparing notes on what it takes to build the AI-augmented revenue infrastructure high-growth companies run on.